jskulski/tictactoe-in-the-style-of-uncle-bob-colon-i-present-a-ridicously-extensible-implementation/README.md

  * No!
 We need a GUI! (might skip cause...php)
  * No!
 We need a webpage!
  * No!
 We need a single page app!
+ * No!
+It's gotta be react!
  * And so on with different front pages but all the same core
  * Different datastores

-The goal is READABLE code.
-The goal is REUSABLE code.
+The goal is readable code.
+The goal is reusable code.
 This is code golf, but for readable code.

 ### Pushing State to one place